Azathoth/ao-updater/README.md

 the right is actually in a text box.
 Change the number and hit enter to change the refresh timing.

+I've also changed the favicon from the default IPBoard icon (favicon courtesy of Kinky).
+Once the updater pulls a new message, the favicon will change to alert you.

 Script is still in beta.
 Don't be surprised when things don't work.
 If they don't work, please do submit it as a bug on the AO thread.
 Or, if you want to be really generous, fix the bug yourself, and